And all things, as many as you might ask in prayer, believing, you will receive. Matthew 21:22

 Hosanna in the highest!”

-10 When he had come into Jerusalem, all the city was stirred up, saying, “Who is this?”
+10 When he had come into Jerusalem, the whole city was stirred up, saying, “Who is this?”
 11 The multitudes said, “This is the prophet, Jesus, from Nazareth of Galilee.”

 Jesus Cleanses the Temple